A Complete Guide to Moving to Nashville

 Crime Rate in Nashville

-With any major metro city, crime and safety can be an issue.
-Although Nashville doesn’t compete with the size of Chicago or New York, as a growing mid-south city, we do have a high crime rate.
+Like any major metro city, crime and safety can be an issue.
+Although Nashville doesn’t compete with the size of Chicago or New York, as a growing mid-south city, we have a high crime rate.

 Currently, Nashville has a D+ grade, meaning the crime rate is higher than the average US metro area.
 In addition, the Nashville Metro area is in the 29th percentile for safety, meaning 71% of metro areas are safer, and 29% of metro areas are more dangerous.
 However, this analysis only applies to the Nashville metro area’s proper boundaries and Davidson County.